aleksandarzivkovic/roborock_remote/README.md

 The material shown here is a snapshot of SW and HW that runs in my house so my whole family can use Roborock S5 without the smartphone app.
 The script is not that much generic so that you just snap in into your environment and run.
 Still, where it was not too demanding I have tried to stay as generic as possible.
 With these instructions you should be able to understand how it works and what you need to do to adapt it to your environment.

+[This video](https://youtu.be/L5m7eMEBG1w) shows how simple it is to start a cleanup of two segments.
+It also shows the log output of the python script.
+Having this remote controller doesn't affect functionality of an official MiHome application nor does it require modification of the vacuum itself.
+The output of the MiHome application is shown at the top left corner of the video.

 ## How it works
 ### An overview
 The idea is rather simple: python-miio library allows you to get the status of and control the Roborock S5 vacuum cleaner via the python script.
 You can easily run the following actions (the python-miio library can do much more but these are the ones important for us):